NEPA Process Overview

 • Rhyolite Ridge is estimated to contribute approximately $15 – $25 million in taxes to state and local governments during construction.
 Once operational, the project is estimated to contribute $13 – $35 million annually through property taxes, net proceeds on minerals, and other taxes and fees.

-• Due to the unique ore found at Rhyolite Ridge, the water usage associated with the production of lithium is much lower compared to current domestic production.
+• Due to the unique ore found at Rhyolite Ridge, water usage associated with the production of lithium is much lower compared to current domestic production.
 The process is designed to recycle the majority of water usage, further reducing water demand.

 • There is no need for tailings dams or evaporation ponds because of the unique searlesite at Rhyolite Ridge.